 DIY Filter Sponges

-Another do-it-yourself option for filters is to use quilt cotton batting in place of sponges.
-A bag or a few yards of batting will provide you with numerous filter sponge pieces that can be cut to the desired size and shape, and at a fraction of the cost.
+Another do-it-yourself option for filters is to use quilt cotton batting in place of sponges in the filter canister.
 Quilt batting is sold by the yard at fabric stores.
+A bag or a few bulk yards of batting will provide you with numerous filter pieces that can be cut to the desired size and shape, and at a fraction of the cost of conventional filter media.

-Lastly, instead of buying ceramic rings for your canister filter, consider using lava rocks.
+Instead of buying ceramic rings for your canister filter, consider using lava rocks.
 They are inexpensive and offer a huge surface area for bacterial colonization.
 Be sure to use only new lava rock, as a rock that has been used in landscaping may contain residual materials from lawn treatments that could add toxins to the water.
 You can buy lava rock by the bag at home centers and gardening centers.
+Rinse it off before use.
+Periodically rinse the media in the chambers of the canister filter to remove particulate waste so the water can flow through it easily.